Lmah0/Capstone-LOCK-2A/GCS/backend/README.md

 # Backend for GCS

-- `benchmarkVideoStream.py` - Python file containing functions to benchmark receiving video stream.
+## videoStreaming
 - `receiveVideoStream.py` - Python file used for receiving a video stream over UDP.
-Run the file with the `bench` flag to benchmark receiving video.# Backend for GCS
+Also, provides the ability to benchmark FFMPEG and video quality of the stream.
+- `benchmarkVideoStream.py` - Python file containing helper functions to benchmark FFMPEG stream and video quality.